 Creating a City of Vigor and Energy

 Located in the northern part of Kumamoto Prefecture, Yamaga City borders Fukuoka and Oita prefectures.
 Beautiful mountains and rivers lie in the northern part of the city and idyllic rice paddies blessed with a rich water source from the Kikuchi River spread out in the central and southern part.
 A number of historical and cultural attractions are scattered around, too.
 Yamaga Onsen-go is an area with many nice onsen hot springs offering an abundance of quality natural hot water.
 Buzen Kaido area retains the atmosphere of olden times.
 An old theatre, Yachiyo-za (National Important Cultural Property), Kikuchi Castle (National Historical Site) and many other cultural assets are also worth visiting.
 The most noteworthy in Yamaga is the Yamaga Toro Festival held on August 15 and 16.
-A number of tourists visit Yamaga at this time to watch and join the Sennin Toro Dance and to watch fireworks, and the lantern parade.
-The Yamaga Toro Dance is particularly unique to watch as ladies put a Kana-doro lantern (traditional craft of Yamaga made with only washi paper and glue) on their head and elegantly dance.
+A number of tourists visit Yamaga at this time to watch and join the Sennin Toro Dance, to watch fireworks, and the Agari Toro lantern parade.
+The Sennin Toro Dance is particularly unique to watch as ladies put a Kana-doro lantern (traditional craft of Yamaga made with only washi paper and glue) on their head and elegantly dance.
 This is one of the most popular summer attractions in Kyushu.

 Sightseeing Highlights in Yamaga